smashmath/smashmath/_projects/firstordersystemsquick.md

 $$\begin{pmatrix}
 3-9i&-6\\15&-3-9i\end{pmatrix}$$

 Just looking at that matrix makes me want to switch majors.
 You *could* use the Eigenvectors Column Theorem or $$(b,\lambda-a)$$, which would make it slightly less awful.
-But you would still have to multiply by $$e^{(1+9i)t}$$, take the real and imaginary parts as our two solutions, and then solve an abomination of a system of equations for that initial value problem.
+But you would still have to multiply by $$e^{(1+9i)t}$$, take the real and imaginary parts as our two solutions, and then solve a difficult complex system of equations for that initial value problem.

 You have to do exactly *none* of that with this matrix exponential method.
 Work smart, not hard.